 March 28 - March 30, 1884: The Cincinnati riots occurred due to a corrupt verdict in a murder case.
 It resulted in a riot of 10,000 people and led to over 70 deaths and many more injured.

-March 4, 1889: Benjamin Harrison, the grandson of William Henry Harrison, is elected as the 23rd President.
+March 4, 1889: Benjamin Harrison, the grandson of William Henry Harrison, was elected as the 23rd President.

-1894: The first gasoline automobile in the United States is invented.
+1894: The first gasoline automobile in the United States was invented.